shoro/RPi_OLED_FanControl/README.md

 # Raspberry OLED + FanControl (OS: Bookworm)
+This script will display the CPU temperature on a 128x32 pixel screen and control the fan, if installed, by turning it on and off based on the CPU temperature.
+You have the option to adjust the start and stop temperatures, the pin to which the fan is connected, as well as the temperature display interval on the screen.

+We need a Virtual Environment to run the script at Raspberry Pi startup.

-### Before enything we need to create a virtual environment
+# Before enything we need to create a virtual environment
 To create a virtual environment on a Raspberry Pi 4/5, you'll typically be using Python's built-in venv module.
 Here's how you can do it step-by-step:

 ### 1. Update Your System: